ashleysommer/stdeb/README.rst

 you could include this in your ``~/.pydistutils.cfg`` file::

   [global]
-  command-packages: stdeb.command
+  command-packages: stdeb3.command

 Examples
 --------

-These all assume you have stdeb installed in your system Python path. stdeb also works from a non-system Python path (e.g. a `virtualenv <http://pypi.python.org/pypi/virtualenv>`_).
+These all assume you have stde3b installed in your system Python path. stdeb3 also works from a non-system Python path (e.g. a `virtualenv <http://pypi.python.org/pypi/virtualenv>`_).

 Quickstart 1: Install something from PyPI now, I don't care about anything else